 Sterling transactions blocked on crypto exchange Binance, users say

-Britain's financial watchdog last week said Binance, one of the world's biggest crypto exchanges, cannot conduct any regulated activity and issued a warning to consumers about the platform.
+Britain's financial watchdog said last week that Binance, one of the world's biggest crypto exchanges, could not conduct any regulated activity and issued a warning to consumers about the platform.

-Binance said the move would not have any impact on the services offered by its main site, Binance.com, which can still be accessed by UK-based users despite the Financial Conduct Authority's move.
+Binance said the move would not have any impact on the services offered by its main site, Binance.com, which can still be accessed by Britain-based users despite the move by the Financial Conduct Authority (FCA).

 A "down for maintenance" message appeared, some said.
 Others complained that Binance had given no information beyond that.

-Others tagged Binance's CEO Changpeng Zhao as they complained the problem remained unfixed.
+Others tagged Binance Chief Executive Changpeng Zhao as they complained that the problem remained unfixed.

 "@cz_binance how come you not fixing withdrawals for U.K. Binance users," asked Peter Englefield, a country DJ in Leeds, northern England.

-Binance, which is coming under increasing scrutiny by regulators globally, offers services ranging from digital token trading to derivatives, as well as emerging technology such as tokenised versions of stocks.
+Binance, which is facing increased scrutiny by regulators globally, offers services ranging from digital token trading to derivatives, as well as emerging technology such as tokenised versions of stocks.

 Separately, Britain's Natwest Group NWG.L has capped the daily amount customers can send to cryptocurrency exchanges, including Binance, because of concerns over investment scams and fraud, a spokesperson told Reuters on Tuesday.